What To Expect

 The Citadel faculty are highly respected.
 In addition, many of those who teach online tend to have extensive, hands-on experience in their fields.
 They are researchers and industry professionals, with extensive academic expertise.
 They deliver an education that focuses on practical application, while developing a core foundation of knowledge and theory.

-Most students in The Citadel’s online graduate programs are employed when they enroll.
-In addition, The Citadel faculty who teach online have connections to industry.
+The Citadel faculty who teach online have connections to industry.
 That means the online learning environment ensures access to diverse insights, expertise, and practices, and comprises an extensive network of professionals in a variety of industries.

 It goes without saying that technology plays an integral role in online learning.
 You’ll need a high-speed Internet connection and basic computer.
 For specifics, please visit our Technology page.